jayaemekar/systemdesign/docs/DesigningUberBackend.md

 To all these customers we need to send DriverID (3 bytes) and their location (16 bytes) every second, so, we need the following bandwidth:

                     2.5M * 19 bytes => 47.5 MB/s
-**How can we efficiently implement Notification service?** We can either use HTTP long polling or push notifications.
+**How can we efficiently implement Notification service?**

+We can either use HTTP long polling or push notifications.

 **How will the new publishers/drivers get added for a current customer?**

-As we have proposed above, customers will be subscribed to nearby drivers when they open the Uber app for the first time, what will happen when a new driver enters the area the customer is looking at?
-To add a new customer/driver subscription dynamically, we need to keep track of the area the customer is watching.
-This will make our solution complicated; how about if instead of pushing this information, clients pull it from the server?
+- Customers will be subscribed to nearby drivers when they open the Uber app for the first time, as we proposed above; however, what will happen if a new driver enters the area the client is looking at?
+We need to keep track of the region the client is watching in order to dynamically add a new customer/driver subscription.

-**How about if clients pull information about nearby drivers from the server?** Clients can send their current location, and the server will find all the nearby drivers from the QuadTree to return them to the client.
-Upon receiving this information, the client can update their screen to reflect the current positions of the drivers.
-Clients can query every five seconds to limit the number of round trips to the server.
-This solution looks simpler compared to the push model described above.
+- This will complicate our solution; how about clients pulling this information from the server instead of pushing it?

+**How about if clients pull information about nearby drivers from the server?**

+- Clients can send their current position to the server, which will locate any nearby QuadTree drivers and return them to the client.
+- When the client receives this information, they can change their screen to reflect the drivers' current positions.
+To reduce the amount of round trips to the server, clients might query every five seconds.
+- In comparison to the push paradigm discussed above, this solution appears to be easier.

-**Do we need to repartition a grid as soon as it reaches the maximum limit?** We can have a cushion to let each grid grow a little bigger beyond the limit before we decide to partition it.
-Let’s say our grids can grow/shrink an extra 10% before we partition/merge them.
-This should decrease the load for a grid partition or merge on high traffic grids.
+**Do we need to repartition a grid as soon as it reaches the maximum limit?**

+- We can have a buffer to allow each grid to grow slightly beyond the limit before partitioning it.
+- Let's say our grids can expand or contract by 10% more before we separate or merge them.
+- On high-traffic grids, this should reduce the demand for a grid split or merge.

 <p align="center">
   <kbd>